vovanhoang/MDOB/README.md

 With the contributions of the authors:

 Hoang V. Vo - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam

+Han P. Du - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam

 Hoa N. Nguyen - Corresponding author - hoa.nguyen@vnu.edu.vn - Department of Information Systems, VNU University of Engineering and Technology, Hanoi 100000, Vietnam